 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-When men began to increase in number on the earth and daughters were born to them, the sons of God saw that the daughters of men were beautiful, and they married any of them they chose.
+In time, when men began to multiply on earth, and daughters were born to them, the sons of God saw that the daughters of men were attractive; and they took wives for themselves, whomever they chose.

 Why did the men and women mentioned in the previous chapters live so much longer than we do today?
-The answer is very simple and that is God, in His mercy, limits the number of years that we have to fight the battle here on the earth.
+The answer is very simple and that is God, in his mercy, limits the number of years that we have to fight the battle here on the earth.
 We saw, in the previous passage, that the battle we face is between the Spirit of God in us and the ways of the world (flesh).
 Here, God limits our years on the earth and so limits the length of time that we struggle with the temptations of the flesh.
+Also, God was giving mankind another 120 years to repent of their evil ways before he brought judgement in the form of the flood.

-The Nephilim were on the earth in those days - and also afterward - when the sons of God went to the daughters of men and had children by them.
-They were the heroes of old, men of renown.
+The N'filim were on the earth in those days, and also afterwards, when the sons of God came in to the daughters of men, and they bore children to them; these were the ancient heroes, men of renown.

 Who were the Nephilim?
 The word actually comes from "napha" which means fallen.
 There are those who say they were aliens or fallen angels but what it actually is talking about is humans that have totally fallen from God and have been turned over to Satan.
 As we have seen, the "sons of God" refers to people that were following God which is the line of Seth and the "daughters of men" refers to the daughters of Cain's descendants who after a few generations were totally turned over to Satan.
-The Nephilim were the children of these unholy marriages.
+The Nephilim were the children of these unholy marriages and they were clearly under demonic control.
 We see that these children even became leaders of the world as they were known as "men of renown".

 These "sons of God" probably did not intend to turn their backs on God and they may have even thought that they could bring these women to the Lord.
 Instead, what happened was these women led the men away from God and into idolatry, especially what we would call today "humanism".
 Like Cain's descendants, these "sons of God" and their children went into a downward spiral until they were completely controlled by sin and Satan.